fprime-community/fprime-tutorial-math-component/docs/creating-components-3.md

 fprime-util impl
 ```

-Replace the orginal cpp and hpp files with the ones you just created:
+Replace the original cpp and hpp files with the ones you just created:

 ```shell
 # In: MathReceiver